OpenEnergyPlatform/oeplatform/versions/changelogs/current.md

 ## Features

-- Scenario bundles: The dropdown to select framework & model factsheets now shows all currently available factsheets instead of retrieving the values from a static list.
-The Factsheets are listed by "model_name" as it is a required field that must be filled out while creating a factsheet. [(#1676)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1676)
+- Scenario bundle: The drop-down menu for selecting framework and model factsheets now shows all currently available factsheets instead of retrieving the values from a static list.
+The factsheets are listed by ‘model_name’ as this is a mandatory field that must be filled in when creating a factsheet. [(#1676)](https://github.com/OpenEnergyPlatform/oeplatform/pull/1676)

 ## Bugs